cram2/pycram/doc/source/designators.rst

 the designator sub-class so you also need to implement these with the parameter your designator needs.

 The sub-class can already contain some parameters, this is usually the case if the parameter is the same for every designator of this type.
-For example, :mod:`pycram.designators.location_designator.LocationDesignatorDescription.Location` contains a ``pose`` parameter since every location designator contains a resolved pose.
+For example, :meth:`~pycram.designator.LocationDesignatorDescription.Location` contains a ``pose`` parameter since every location designator contains a resolved pose.

 For action and motion designator the sub-class is also the place where the ``perform`` method is written which contains